What is local government?

 The key thing for me about Friends of the Earth is that it's ordinary individuals getting involved, telling politicians like me what needs to be done.
 Former councillor Neil Harrison, Bristol

 From floods in Manchester to cyclones in Mozambique, the climate emergency is a global problem.
-But we know solutions can be found in our local communities.
+But we believe solutions can be found in our local communities.

-On 6 May 2021, a series of elections are taking place across England and Wales.
+In May 2022, a series of elections are taking place across England and Wales.

 Key issues that directly impact your everyday life, such as the air quality in your neighbourhood and access to good quality green space nearby, will be determined by how people vote.
 Yet despite their importance, polls show 70% of the public don't vote on who leads their community.